benshimonz/V1/README.md

 ## Quantifiers #1

-Vertical quantifiers (or simply 'quantifiers') are used when more than one condition needs to be checked.
+Vertical quantifiers (or simply 'quantifiers') are used when more than one condition needs to be satisfied.
 Here is a simple example:

 _**Q3:** Any person who owns a dragon, and his first name is Brandon **(v2)**_